rugbyprof/2143-Object-Oriented-Programming/Assignments/04-A05/README.md

-## Homework 2 - Basic OOP terminology
+## Assignment 5 - Basic OOP terminology
 #### Due: 01-28-2021 (Tuesday @ 9:30 a.m.)

 This assignment should have been assigned first week, I just dropped the ball.
 I want you to look up the following definitions and provide a definition using your own words, as you understand the concept.
 Cutting and pasting from online sources is NOT what this is about.
 I won't grade your assignment based on long ... copied definitions, I will be looking for words that are not regurgitated from other sources.
 Also, one line definitions with total lack of effort will get you a poor grade as well.